 Instructions

-- Marinate the chicken: Combine chicken with marinade ingredients.
-Cover and refrigerate for at least 30 minutes.
+- Marinate the chicken: Combine chicken pieces with olive oil, garlic, cumin, coriander, ginger, cinnamon, and turmeric.
+Cover and marinate in the fridge for at least 30 minutes.

-- Brown the chicken: Add the marinated chicken to the pot and cook until browned.
+- Brown the chicken: Add the marinated chicken to the pot and cook for 5-7 minutes until browned on all sides.

-- Simmer the tagine: Add tomatoes, stock, sweet potatoes, and apricots.
-Bring to a simmer, cover, and cook on low for 45-50 minutes until tender.
+- Simmer the tagine: Pour in the chopped tomatoes and chicken stock.
+Add the sweet potato chunks and dried apricots.
+Bring to a simmer, cover, and cook on low for 45-50 minutes until the sweet potatoes are tender and the sauce has thickened.

-- Add fresh herbs: Stir in fresh coriander and parsley.
-Season to taste.
+- Add fresh herbs: Stir in the chopped fresh coriander and parsley.
+Season with salt and pepper.

-- Serve: Garnish with toasted almonds and serve with couscous or bread.
+- Serve: Garnish with toasted flaked almonds and fresh coriander leaves.
+Serve with couscous or crusty bread.